-- 1. What two or three things does this person do that make him or her most effective? - What new skills or behaviours would make this person even more effective?
+- 1. What two or three things does this person do that make them most effective? - What new skills or behaviours would make this person even more effective?
 Consider today's needs and future needs. - 3.
 What other comments do you have to aid in this individual's personal insight and development?